 NOT what’s true to others, but true for YOURSELF.

-Are you being the best version of YOU possible?
+Your self-improvement plan will help you be the best version of YOU possible.

-This is where the big struggle of creating a self-improvement plan comes: admitting to yourself WHO your HIGHER SELF really is, accepting it, and going after it.
+This is where the big struggle of creating a self-improvement plan comes in: admitting to yourself WHO your HIGHER SELF really is, accepting it, and going after it.

 As Byron Katie said: